Professional wrestling in the United States

-1860s–1940s: Beginnings
+1860s–1940s: From competition to performance

 Carnival days

 Professional wrestling, in the sense of traveling performers paid for mass entertainment in staged matches, began in the post-Civil War period in the late 1860s and 1870s.
 During this time, wrestlers were often athletes with amateur wrestling experience who competed at traveling carnivals with carnies working as their promoters and bookers.
 Grand circuses included wrestling exhibitions, quickly enhancing them through colorful costumes and fictional biographies for entertainment, disregarding their competitive nature.
 Wrestling exhibits during the late 19th century were also shown across the United States in countless "athletic shows" (or "at shows"), where experienced wrestlers offered open challenges to the audience.
 It was at these shows, often done for high-stakes gambling purposes, that the nature of the sport changed through the competing interests of three groups of people: the impresarios, the carnies, and the barnstormers.

 Impresarios were the managers who chose how a wrestler could gain fame and interest among the fans, creating personas and improvising matches to make them more interesting.
-Carnies, who traveled and wrestled at these events, used tricks to protect their money and reputations during competitions, devising little-known and often dangerous wrestling moves, called "hooks."
+Carnies, who traveled and wrestled at these events, used tricks to protect their money and reputations during competitions, devising little-known and often dangerous wrestling moves, called "hooks".
 Hooks are illegal in conventional amateur wrestling, but have high rates of success against even the most athletic and experienced of competitors, essentially removing rules from professional wrestling.
 In addition, some spectators capable of beating the carnies roamed the country to compete in open challenges, setting side bets to make money.
 The barnstormers competed as traveling wrestlers did and often cooperated with the carnies to stage the matches, providing enormous profits for both sides in betting.
 Through the interest in money-making among the three groups, wrestling became a business-oriented entertainment venue, distinguishing itself further and further from its authentic amateur wrestling background.

 Wrestling performers were arranged in a pyramid hierarchy of fame and money, based strictly on athletic talent.
 The lowest were the journeymen, young performers with promise and some skill, but who relied mainly on showmanship to gain fans.
 The actual wrestlers, called "shooters" because of their ability to "shoot", or fight real matches competitively, were more successful and less common.
 At the top were the elites, or the hookers, named for their ability to use arcane wrestling hooks to inflict damage and serious injury on the competition without much effort.
 Wrestlers considered themselves among a select group, and often kept the fact that their sport was commonly faked—to an extent—in high secrecy.
-They used a jargon of their own (often shared with carnies) to communicate so the audience would not understand them, including the word "kayfabe."
+They used a jargon of their own (often shared with carnies) to communicate so the audience would not understand them, including the word "kayfabe".